khaliddosari/web-project/README.md

 ## Key Features

-### 🤖 AI-Powered Recommendations
+### AI-Powered Recommendations
 - Analyzes student's completed courses, grades, major, year, and GPA.
 - Recommends the **next-step courses** (core + elective) based on prerequisite completion.
 - Splits recommendations into **"Ready Now"** (all prerequisites met) and **"Future"** (prerequisites missing) categories.
-- Uses the GPA to gauge academic level — higher GPA students get harder elective suggestions.
+- Uses the GPA to gauge academic level, so higher GPA students get harder elective suggestions.

-### 📚 Full Curriculum Data
+### Full Curriculum Data
 - Contains all core courses for CS, IS, and IT with accurate prerequisite chains.
 - Includes **12 CS electives**, **5 IS electives**, and **4 IT electives** with full prerequisite mapping.
-- Course dropdowns show **all courses for the student's major**, with real-time prerequisite validation — selecting a course without completing its prerequisites triggers a warning.
+- Course dropdowns show **all courses for the student's major**, with real-time prerequisite validation: selecting a course without completing its prerequisites triggers a warning.

-### 🗺️ Interactive Curriculum Map
+### Interactive Curriculum Map
-- Visual roadmap of **all courses organized by level** (Level 1–8) with prerequisite tags.
+- Visual roadmap of **all courses organized by level** (Level 1 to 8) with prerequisite tags.
 - Dedicated **elective courses section** with distinct styling.
 - **Clickable cards**: click any course to mark it as completed (green ✓).
 State is saved in `localStorage`.

-### 🌐 Full Bilingual Support (Arabic / English)
+### Full Bilingual Support (Arabic / English)
 - Toggle between Arabic (RTL) and English (LTR) with a single click.
 - All UI elements, course names, recommendation results, and history update **instantly** without page reload.
 - Course codes translate dynamically (e.g., `عال1242` → `CS1242`).

-### 👤 User Profile Management
+### User Profile Management
 - Register with username, email, password, major, year, and GPA.
-- **Edit profile** anytime by clicking your avatar in the sidebar — change major, year, or GPA.
+- **Edit profile** anytime by clicking your avatar in the sidebar to change major, year, or GPA.
 - Profile updates automatically re-populate the course list.

-### 📜 Recommendation History
+### Recommendation History
 - All AI recommendations are saved to MongoDB and displayed in the **History** tab.
 - History entries show the date, course names, match percentages, and AI reasoning.
 - History dynamically switches language when toggling Arabic/English.

-### 🔒 Authentication
+### Authentication
 - Secure registration and login with bcrypt password hashing.
 - Session-based authentication using `express-session` with MongoDB store.
 - Protected API routes via `requireAuth` middleware.